john-s-lin/desert/docs/design/20240409_hermes_architecture/20240409_hermes_architecture.md

 - `doctor.burnout_rate`
   - This would probably be an indirect measure based on self-reports by doctors pre-/post-shift on "personal efficacy".
 Not a good target.

 > Caveat: using ML to assign doctors to patients would probably be ill-advised.
 "Faster" doctors may be preferred by the queue algorithm and assigned more often.
 This is task-dependent, however.
+If we don't rank doctors and assume a simple FCFS doctor queue, this will be a non-issue.

 ## References